Welcome to the JLSMS School Counselors' Homepage!!

 - Career Exploration: Students explore their own interest, strength, values & the relationship to the world of work on Family Connections.

-- Thomas Jefferson High School for Science and Technology: School Counselors coordinate the application process for 8th graders interested in the magnet school in Alexandria, Virginia.
+- Thomas Jefferson High School for Science and Technology: Eighth Grade School Counselor communicate the application and deadline process for 8th graders interested in the magnet school in Alexandria, Virginia.

 - Academy of Science: Eighth grade school counselor helps to coordinate the application process for the STEM focused high school program house at Dominion High School in Sterling.

 - Career Fair: Each fall, community members visit our eighth grade students to further educate them about various professions.

 - Student Referral for Assessment Program: Interested students, with parental permission, may seek guidance from a representative of Mental Health, Substance Abuse, and Developmental Services.

 - Substance Abuse Referrals: Students with potential alcohol/drug abuse may be referred for educational service.

 - Violence Prevention: Students in each grade receive instruction on recognizing and preventing aggressive/harassing behaviors.